IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 To be proactive, the commission should:

 -   Explicitly include men's rights in all stages, from planning to implementation to review.
--   Reach out to men's advocates for collaboration, and expertise (see , on page , for more);
+-   Reach out to men's advocates for collaboration, and expertise (see Collaboration and cooperation, on page 29, for more);
 -   Take responsibility for engaging with men's advocates.
 If men's advocates do not want to engage then that is something the Commission should overcome, not just accept;
 -   Identifying shortcomings in the Commission's protection and promotion of men's rights, and address them;
--   Supporting civil society to advocate for men's rights (see , on page , for more).
+-   Supporting civil society to advocate for men's rights (see Building public & civil society capacity, on page 35, for more).

 ##### Continuous process: